Winter Paralympics: Neil Simpson admits winning landmark gold with brother was ‘very special’

 “We put it all down on the line and really went for it and I’m just very happy with the performance – it felt good.”

-The Simpsons prevailed with a time of 1:08.91 minutes to blow away the competition on their Paralympic debut.
+The Simpsons prevailed with a time of 1 min 08.91secs minutes to blow away the competition on their Paralympic debut.

 “I’m absolutely delighted, it’s something I never thought was going to happen when we first started this at all,” said Andrew Simpson.